Winter Gifts

 Honk-honk!

-Oh, crap, Mr. Savage almost hit me.
-I’d better pay attention to what I’m doin’.
+Oh, crap, Mr. Stone almost hit me.
+I’d better pay better attention.

 Charley darted across the street to the theater and jumped into the already-forming ticket line.
 He’d stood there for about forty-five seconds when, “Corn-fed” Corbett walked up to him.

-“I’m here to see this good movie!” said Corn-fed, half snickering.
+“I’m here to see this good movie!” said Corn-fed, looking all about and snickering.

-Not sure of exactly what he meant, Charley replied, “It’s just one of those Alfred Hitchcock Movies, isn’t it?”
+Charley wasn't quite sure what he meant.
+“It’s just one of those Alfred Hitchcock movies, isn’t it?”

 “Heh-heh!” giggled Corn-fed, loudly, “Yeah, I saw it last night, and now I’m gonna see it again!”

-Suddenly, Charley heard shoes slapping the pavement fast and knew it had to be Buster arriving.
+Charley heard shoes slapping the pavement and knew it had to be Buster.
 Sure enough, there he came, flying across the street as if hungry lions were on his heels.
 When he reached the curb, he clumsily leapt onto the sidewalk, tripped and almost fell, but recovered.
-Hopping on one foot, trying to straighten out the shoe that he’d almost flung off, he announced, “Well, I made it!”
+Hopping on one foot, trying to straighten out his shoe, he announced, “Well, I made it!”

-Seeing an opportunity to get away from Corn-fed, Charley dropped out of line and joined up with Buster down at the end.
+Eager to get away from Corn-fed, Charley dropped out of line and joined Buster down at the end.

-“Ya want me to save your spot?” asked Corn-fed.
+“Ya want me to save your spot?” hollered Corn-fed.

 “Nah, that’s okay.
-I’ll just stand back here with Buster,” answered Charley, and then he turned to his buddy and said, “Hey, daddy-o!”
+I’ll just stand back here with Buster,” answered Charley, and then turned to his buddy, saying, “Hey, daddy-o!”

 “Hey, Charley!
 Man, would you look at these Christmas lights?”